IntellectualSites/documentation/fastasyncworldedit/navigation.md

     [crosshair](https://minecraft.gamepedia.com/File:HUD_example.png).

--   To prevent a stuck you will teleport upstairs of the next solid block in the vertical with two free blocks in the hight for a place to stay (picture 1).
+-   To prevent a stuck you will teleport upstairs of the next solid block in the vertical with two free blocks in the height for a place to stay (picture 1).

 ## Usage